KaitlynSkinner/Tech_Blog/README.md

 ## Description
 A CMS-style blog site where developers can publish their blog posts and comment on other developers’ posts as well.

 ## User Story
+Aa a developer who writes about tech I want a CMS-style blog site in order to publish articles, blog posts, as well as personal thoughts and opinions.

 ## Table of Contents